-If you're training for challenging special ops selection programs like BUD/S, you must have a full, well trained arsenal of fitness elements.
+If you're training for challenging special ops selection programs like BUD/S, you must have a full, well-trained arsenal of fitness elements.
 That means you need to have strength and power, endurance and muscle stamina, speed and agility, flexibility and mobility, grip and a certain amount of body mass to help with durability.

 Does hypertrophy training have a place when preparing for BUD/S?
-Wouldn't strength training be better? - Future BUD/S Student
+Wouldn't strength training be better? - Future BUD/S student

-A cycle of hypertrophy training can actually start with high repetition calisthenics.
+Hypertrophy simply means growth, and hypertrophy training is focused on muscle size.
+A cycle of hypertrophy training can start with high-repetition calisthenics.
 A beginner to calisthenics will see muscle growth with calisthenics and increased caloric intake alone.
 Add weights to the training and keep the high repetitions, and you will build bigger muscles as well as muscle stamina (which is needed for BUD/S durability).

-Many endurance athletes neglect strength or hypertrophy training, and it is a big weakness that will be exposed the minute you get under a log, boat, or ruck in first phase.
+Many endurance athletes neglect strength or hypertrophy training, and it is a big weakness that will be exposed the minute you get under a log, boat or ruck in first phase.
 So, yes, I would recommend strength and hypertrophy training for anyone who needs to gain weight and get stronger.

 Here's a more simple breakdown on the types of training.

-Hypertrophy training will: improve muscle endurance, build muscle mass, burn fat and build strength as well.
+Hypertrophy training will improve muscle endurance, build muscle mass, burn fat and build strength as well.

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
-Sign up for a free Military.com membership to have military news, updates and resources delivered directly to your inbox.
+Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.